ljsakura/ljsakura.github.io/SQL-ex.md

 The primary key is (point, date), where point holds the identifier of the buy-back center, and date corresponds to the calendar date the funds were received.
 The date column doesn’t include the time part, thus, money (inc) arrives no more than once a day for each center.
 Information on payments to the recyclables suppliers is held in the table
 Outcome_o(point, date, out)
 In this table, the primary key (point, date) ensures each buy-back center reports about payments (out) no more than once a day, too.
-For the case income and expenditure may occur more than once a day, another database schema with tables having a primary key consisting of the single column code is used:
+For the income and expenditure may occur more than once a day, another database schema with tables having a primary key consisting of the single column code is used:
 Income(code, point, date, inc)
 Outcome(code, point, date, out)
 Here, the date column doesn’t include the time part, either.